wp-plugins/easy-tynt/readme.txt

 Easily install and configure Tynt Insight for your WordPress Blog.
 Leverage the benefit of copy/paste, learn what is being copied off your blog, and learn how to leverage this behavior into more traffic, higher search rank and more.
 See [www.tynt.com](http://www.tynt.com) for information on Tynt Insight.

+If you like Easy Tynt, please visit it on [WordPress.org's Plugin Area](http://wordpress.org/extend/plugins/easy-tynt/stats/) and rate it.

+Want to send your feedback or error reports about Easy Tynt?
+Fill out [this form](http://www.scottswezey.com/about).

 == Installation ==

 Manual Installation: